EttusResearch/uhd/host/docs/sync.rst

 ------------------------------------------------------------------------
 Common Reference Signals
 ------------------------------------------------------------------------
-USRPs take two reference signals in order to synchronize clocks and time:
+USRP devices take two reference signals in order to synchronize clocks and time:

 * A 10MHz reference to provide a single frequency reference for both devices.
 * A pulse-per-second (PPS) to synchronize the sample time across devices.